ESSENTIALS OF DIAGNOSIS

 Patients are almost invariably anemic at presentation.
 The white blood count is variable—either low, normal, or elevated—and may be increased to 50,000/mcL (50 × 109/L).
 The platelet count is variable.
 The peripheral blood smear is dramatic, with significant poikilocytosis and numerous teardrop forms in the red cell line (eFigure 13–21).
 Nucleated red blood cells are present and the myeloid series is shifted, with immature forms including a small percentage of promyelocytes or myeloblasts.
 Platelet morphology may be bizarre, and giant degranulated platelet forms (megakaryocyte fragments) may be seen.
 The triad of teardrop poikilocytosis, leukoerythroblastic blood, and giant abnormal platelets is highly suggestive of myelofibrosis.

 Myelofibrosis.
 (Peripheral blood smear, 50 ×.)
 "Teardrop" red blood cell forms are a classic red blood cell morphologic change in marrow infiltrative diseases such as myelofibrosis.
-These blood smears tend to be leukoerythroblastic: there are teardrops in conjunction with nucleated red blood ...
+These blood smears tend to be leukoerythroblastic: there are teardrops in conjunction ...